-The Biosimilars Council works to ensure a positive regulatory, reimbursement, political and policy environment for biosimilar products, and will educate the public and patients about the safety and effectiveness of biosimilars.
-Areas of focus will include education, access, the nascent regulatory environment, reimbursement and legal affairs.
-Member organizations include any company or stakeholder organization working to develop biosimilar products with the intent to compete in the U.S. market.
+The Biosimilars Council works to ensure a positive regulatory, reimbursement, political and policy environment for biosimilar products.
+We educate the public and patients about the safety and effectiveness of biosimilars, focusing on access, the regulatory environment, reimbursement and legal affairs.
+Member organizations include manufacturers and stakeholders working to develop biosimilar products for the U.S. market.

 The Biosimilars Council is a division of the Association for Accessible Medicines, an organization dedicated to improving access to safe, quality, effective medicine.
 To learn more, visit www.accessiblemeds.org.